-Notice to Mining Claimants
+Notice to Mining Claimants 5

+NEW!
+Mineral & Land Records System (MLRS) 6

-Lifecycle of Mining Claims and Sites on Federal Land
+Lifecycle of Mining Claims and Sites on Federal Land 8

-1. Access to Public Lands in Colorado
+1. Access 8

-2. Research an Area of Interest
+2. Research 11

-Locate an Area of Interest
+Locate an Area of Interest 11

-Research the History of the Land
+Research the History and Status of the Land and Minerals.
+13

-The Master Title Plat11

-Locate Active Unpatented Mining Claims in an Area16
+Research Other Active Unpatented Mining Claims in an Area 19

-Mining Claim Reports in LR2000 17
+Mineral & Land Records System (MLRS) 19

+Federal Unpatented Mining Claims Located on the Same Ground?
+20

-3. Stake and Monument the Corners
+3. Stake and Monument the Corners 20

-Help Eliminate Hazards to Birds and Other Wildlife

-4. Certificate of Location (COL)
+4. Certificate of Location (COL) 21

-Types of Mining Claims
+Types of Mining Claims 22

-Types of Mineral Entries
+Types of Mineral Entries 23

-5. Map of the Mining Claim or Site
+5. Map of the Mining Claim or Site 23

-Township Diagram
+Township Diagram 24

-Land Description Diagram
+Land Description Diagram 25

-6. Recording a New Mining Claim or Site
+6. Recording a New Mining Claim or Site in Colorado 26

-County Recordation

-BLM Recordation
+How to File a Mining Claim in MLRS 26

-Adjudication
+Adjudication 35

-Land Status
+Land Status 36

-Bridge Mining Claims/Sites
+Bridge Mining Claims/Sites 36

-7. Annual Maintenance of a Mining Claim or Site
+7. Annual Maintenance of a Mining Claim or Site 37

-Where to file?

 What if you Miss the Annual Filing Deadline?

-Online Maintenance Fee Payment Portal
+37

+Locating a Mining Claim After a Missed Deadline

 BLM Forms

 Maintenance Fees

-Maintenance Fee Waiver Certification
+Maintenance Fee Waiver Certification 40

-Federal Land Policy and Management Act (FLPMA) Filings
+Federal Land Policy and Management Act (FLPMA) Filings 43

-Affidavit of Assessment Work
+Affidavit of Assessment Work 43

-Notice of Intent to Hold
+Notice of Intent to Hold 44

-8. Switching/Changing Annual Claim Maintenance
+8. Switching/Changing Annual Claim Maintenance 46

-Annual Filing Requirement Scenarios
+Annual Filing Requirement Scenarios 46

-New Mining Claims or Sites
+New Mining Claims or Sites 46

-Existing Mining Claims or Sites
+Existing Mining Claims or Sites 48

-9. General Upkeep of the Mining Claim
+9. General Upkeep of the Mining Claim 49

 Amendments

-Address Changes
+Address Changes 50

-Abandonment (Relinquishment) of a Mining Claim
+Abandonment (Relinquishment) of a Mining Claim 50

-10. Buying or Selling Mining Claims or Sites
+10. Buying or Selling Mining Claims or Sites 51

 11. Are You Ready to Dig?

-12. Classifying Mining Operations
+12. Classifying Mining Operations 53

-13. Reclamation
+13. Reclamation 53

-Frequently Asked Questions
+Frequently Asked Questions 54

-Regulations - Locate and Maintain a Mining Claim
+Regulations - Locate and Maintain a Mining Claim 58

-Regulations - Mining Operations & Surface Management on BLM Land
+Regulations - Mining Operations & Surface Management on BLM Land 61

-BLM Colorado
+BLM Colorado Administrative Units 63

-US Forest Service Rocky Mountain Region Colorado
+US Forest Service Colorado 64